 What is the Crystal Sled Dog Trail System?

 This trail system consists of old logging roads, a portion of the Palouse to Cascades State Park Trail and utility corridors making a great hilly, curvy sled dog trail system in the winter.
 The terrain is forested with some sections in the open.

 In the late 1990’s mushers started to groom old skid roads to run their dogs.
 For the safety of all and through cooperation of State Parks, USFS and mushers a creating a “dog sled parking” area.
-In addition, creating a new route to avoid a plowed road.
-This non-motorized trail is the main sled dog access out of the Sno-Park traveling up to the John Wayne Pioneer trail and then east to the main sled dog trail system.
+In addition, creating a new route, now called "The Crystal Dog Trail" to avoid a plowed road.
+This non-motorized trail is the main sled dog access out of the Sno-Park traveling up to the Palouse to Cascades State Park Trail and then east to the main sled dog trail system.